baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

  mycommand $command_options "$another_pathname"
 ```

-## 1.5 模板：保存和还原 “set -f”
+## 1.5 模板：保存和还原 "set -f"

 Sometimes you need to disable file globbing in shell, especially when receiving information from find.
 POSIX includes various portable mechanisms to disable and re-enable file globbing in shell.
-The “set -f” command disables file globbing.
-You can use “set -f” to disable file globbing, and “set +f” to re-enable it.
-But what if you want to use “set -f” to disable file globbing temporarily, and later restore whatever it was before?
-One way is to put the “set -f” and what it depends on in a subshell; that works, but then variable settings are lost once the subshell is done.
+The "set -f" command disables file globbing.
+You can use "set -f" to disable file globbing, and "set +f" to re-enable it.
+But what if you want to use "set -f" to disable file globbing temporarily, and later restore whatever it was before?
+One way is to put the "set -f" and what it depends on in a subshell; that works, but then variable settings are lost once the subshell is done.
 You can also save and restore shell option settings by doing this:

 ```shell
  oldSetOptions=$(set +o)             # Save shell option settings